Message From the Dean

 Dean and Caruth Chair of Management

 The Jindal School of Management Dean’s Council was established in April 2008 as the primary student organization designed to provide feedback to the Deans of Jindal School of Management (JSOM).
 The Council is comprised of a select group of undergraduate and graduate students who have been hand-selected to serve on the Council.
 Council members complete an application process and must receive a faculty recommendation before being considered by the Dean’s office for membership.
 Undergraduate Council members must have completed one semester at UT Dallas and must have achieved a grade point average of 3.0 or better.
-Graduate student members need to have completed 9 credit hours and achieved a grade point average of 3.0 or better.
+Graduate student members need to have completed 9 semester credit hours and achieved a grade point average of 3.0 or better.

 The Council meets regularly to assist the Deans with two important objectives: